Mass media in the Philippines: Red-tagging

+Various forms of judicial harassment

 The Department of Justice filed five cases in Philippine courts against Rappler, which publishes articles critical of the Philippine government.
 The filing of cases has been seen as part of efforts to intimidate, threaten, and ultimately shut down the website.
 Then-President Rodrigo Duterte also threatened to shut down over alleged tax liabilities the Philippine Daily Inquirer, which published reports critical of the Philippine government's war on drugs.

+In 2020, Tacloban-based journalist Frenchie Mae Cumpio was arrested and detained on charges of terrorism financing and illegal possession of firearms.
+United Nations Special Rapporteur Irene Khan stated in 2024 that the charges against Cumpio came after months of red-tagging, surveillance, intimidation, and harassment, and appears to have been done in retaliation to her coverage of alleged human rights abuses by the police and the military.
+Community journalists Anne Krueger from Bacolod and Lady Ann Salem from Metro Manila were arrested in 2019 and 2020 respectively under similar circumstances.

+Shutdown of media outlets

 Suppression of press freedom during the Marcos dictatorship (1972-1986)

 Before the declaration of martial law in September 1972, mass media in the Philippines functioned as a government watchdog and source of information for citizens.
 Marcos exerted considerable effort to stifle the free press, which is considered a key feature of a functioning democracy.
-He shut down media outlets and set up set up print and broadcast outlets that he controlled through his cronies.
+He shut down media outlets and set up print and broadcast outlets that he controlled through his cronies.
 In doing so, he silenced public criticism and opposition by controlling information that the people had access to.
 This allowed him to have the final say on what passed as truth.

 By controlling the press, the dictatorship was able to suppress negative news and create an exaggerated perception of progress.